-Cats are often more difficult to help in a lost situation, but rather than walking (or more often, driving) away, there are some things you can try to do to help get the little sweetie home safe and sound:
+Cats are often more difficult to find when they aren't where they should be, but rather than walking (or more often, driving) away, there are some things you can try to do to help get the little sweetie home safe and sound:

 1) If you see the cat on a busy road, don’t cause a traffic accident -- safely park your car and turn on your hazards so other drivers know to use caution

 2) Always consider the safety of the animal first -- if cars are zooming past, any move by you could cause her to bolt into traffic.
 If you are at all wary of that situation -- stay in your car.